bi-foundation/live-feed-api/README.md

 The swagger that established the contract for the subscription API is also generated.
 Generating the swagger is done with [swaggo/swag](https://github.com/swaggo/swag).
 In the code comments provide information about the API.
 The comments are used as input for the swagger.

  ### Generate sources
-Retrieving the develop dependencies will install swag, protoc, protobuf-graphql-extension.
-The
+Retrieving the develop dependencies will install swag, protoc-gen-go, protobuf-graphql-extension.
+#### Prerequisites
+A [protocol buffers](https://github.com/protocolbuffers/protobuf) compiler needs to be installed.
+Use the [install-protoc.sh](install-protoc.sh) to install protoc on linux or look at the [installation manual](https://github.com/protocolbuffers/protobuf#protocol-compiler-installation) for other platforms.
 ```
 make dev-deps
 make generate